gepetobio/100-days-of-code/r2-log.md

 ## Log

+### R2D16

+Today I followed a bit more of [Functional-Light JavaScript, v2](https://frontendmasters.com/courses/functional-javascript-v2/) and worked on some closure exercises of [JavaScript: The Hard Parts](https://frontendmasters.com/courses/javascript-hard-parts/).
+Writing down in a piece of paper how a small script behaves in terms of the Global Execution Context, Global Memory, Local Execution Context, Local Memory and Call Stack, Callback Queue and Event Loop is enlightening!
+I most definitely reached a brand new level of understanding of how JavaScript works! [@willsentance](https://twitter.com/willsentance)'s explanations were amazing!

 ### R2D15

 Today I finished working on the callback exercises of [JavaScript: The Hard Parts](https://frontendmasters.com/courses/javascript-hard-parts/).
 I also reviewed some bits of `Scope & Closures` [@YDKJS](https://twitter.com/YDKJS) book to clarify how the JavaScript compiler works and the hoisting sequence (functions then variables).
 I also watched some bits of [Functional-Light JavaScript, v2](https://frontendmasters.com/courses/functional-javascript-v2/).